KevinLWorthington/Goweli/README.md

 launchSettings.json file and change the launchBrowser entry under "profiles" from 'false' to 'true' and change the startup config to only launch GoweliProxyAPI.
 This will open the Swagger page when the GoweliProxyAPI project is started.

+### Open Library Status

+Occasionally, the Open Library and Archive.org services go down.
+If the cover images are not loading, this could be why.
+You can check the status of the Open Libary service [here](https://openlibrary.org/status).

 ## 📱 Screenshots

 ![Main Screen](https://github.com/KevinLWorthington/SDProjectPlan/blob/main/Assets/GoweliMain.png)